Black Lives Matter: Art as Allyship

 @Macks_oddities - Auction including BLM totes, keychains, magnets, a necklace and a canvas (ends the evening of June 5th)

 Now is the time for major change.
 Now is the time for educating yourself, then educating others.
 Do not trust what the police, our government, or the media outlets tell you.
 These protests are a culmination of centuries of abuse, mistreatment, and inequality.
 This movement is an effort to reclaim the stolen land this country was founded on; an effort to stop history from repeating itself yet again.
 Know that now more than ever, your words and your actions are setting the future in motion.
 Make no mistake that ignorance makes you complicit.
 Silence makes you complicit.
 Failure to act makes you complicit.
-No matter who you are, what you look like, or where you come from, you have the power to stand on the side of justice and equity.
+No matter who you are, what you look like, or where you come from, you have the power to stand on the side of equality and justice.